cyberark/conjur/docs/README.md

 $ ./checklinks.sh
 ```

-This script builds the `possum-docs` Docker image and then runs
+This script builds the `conjur-docs` Docker image and then runs
 [html-proofer](https://github.com/gjtorikian/html-proofer) against the rendered HTML.

 ---